simbody/simbody/README.md

 1. Download and install [Microsoft Visual Studio](http://www.visualstudio.com), version 2015.
 The Community edition is free and sufficient.
 By default, Visual Studio 2015 does not provide C++ support; when installing, be sure to select *Custom*, and check *Programming Languages > Visual C++ > Common Tools for Visual C++ 2015*.
 If you have already installed Visual Studio without C++ support, simply re-run the installer and select *Modify*.
 2. Download and install [CMake](http://www.cmake.org/download), version 3.1.3 or higher.
 3. (optional) If you want to build API documentation, download and install Doxygen, version 1.8.8 or higher.
+4. (optional) If you want to use automatic differentiation, download [ADOL-C] (http://www2.math.uni-paderborn.de/index.php?id=12067&L=1) version with exploitation of sparsity.
+We 'll assume you unzipped the file into `C:/ADOLC-folder`.

 #### Download the Simbody source code